junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 They go back for another peck of kiss, then head toward the impala.

-The Earth resumes the normal spinning, and the infinite future, just start growing from here.
+The world moves on, and the infinite future, just start growing from here.

 <br><br>